 - Signature of both the seller and the buyer

-- Notarization – while notarization of the car bill of sale for Virginia is not a requirement, having it done adds more weight to the document should it be needed to protect against liability
+- Notarization – while notarization of this document is not a requirement, having it done adds more weight to the document should it be needed to protect against liability

 There are other steps that need to be taken once the vehicle has been sold, depending on the situation.
 If the vehicle was purchased through a dealership, the dealer will usually take care of the paperwork for registration for the buyer.
 You should also be provided with a valid safety inspection sticker, which will be required when registering the vehicle.

 For vehicles purchased as a private sale, the following will need to be done:

 The seller is required to complete the section “Assignment of Title by Owner” that can be found on the vehicle title.
 An odometer reading or Form SUT-1a must be completed.
 If the vehicle being sold has a lien against it, the seller will need to complete Form SUT-4 (Transfer of Certificate of Title with Lien).
 Proof of the sale price is also required, which can be done using a bill of sale for Virginia, listing it on the vehicle’s title, or, for vehicles older than 5 years, completing a Vehicle Price Certification (Form SUT-1)

 The buyer is required to take out insurance before registering, or they may pay an uninsured motorist fee of $500.
 This will let the buyer register their vehicle and drive it for a year, however, it does not replace liability insurance.
 This means that the buyer is responsible for damaged and injury if there is an accident.

 The buyer is also required to have a safety inspection done before they register the vehicle.
 Certain counties and cities in Virginia also require the buyer to have an emissions test done:

 If you need to move an unregistered vehicle so that you can have emissions testing and an inspection done, you may apply for a 3-day trip permit for $5.00.